Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Introduction

 \section{Introduction}

-Novel view synthesis (NVS) approaches are generally tasked with generating new scene views, given a set of existing views.
+Novel view synthesis (NVS) methods are generally tasked with generating new scene views, given a set of existing views.
 NVS has a long history in computer vision \cite{chen1993view,laveau19943,avidan1997novel} and has recently seen a resurgence of interest with the advent of NeRFs \cite{mildenhall2021nerf,yu2021pixelnerf,verbin2022ref}.
-Most current approaches to NVS (\eg, NeRFs) focus on problem settings where generated views remain close to the input and whose content is largely visible from some subset of the given views.
+Most current approaches to NVS (\eg NeRFs) focus on problem settings where generated views remain close to the input and whose content is largely visible from some subset of the given views.
 This restricted setting makes these methods amenable to direct supervision.
 In contrast, we consider a more extreme case, where a single view is given as input, and the goal is to generate plausible image sequence continuations from a trajectory of provided camera views.
-By plausible, we mean that visible portions of the scene should evolve in a 3D consistent fashion, while previously unseen elements (\ie, regions occluded or outside of the camera field-of-view) should appear harmonious with the scene.
+By plausible, we mean that visible portions of the scene should evolve in a 3D consistent fashion, while previously unseen elements (\ie regions occluded or outside of the camera field-of-view) should appear harmonious with the scene.
 Moreover, regions not visible in the input view are generally highly uncertain; so, there are a variety of plausible continuations that are valid.

 To address this challenge, we propose a novel NVS method based on denoising diffusion models \cite{ho2020denoising} to sample multiple, consistent novel views.
-We condition the diffusion model on both the given view and a geometrically informed representation of the relative camera settings of both the given and target views.
+We condition the diffusion model on both the given view, and a geometrically informed representation of the relative camera settings of both the given and target views.
 The resulting model is able to produce multiple plausible novel views by simply generating new samples from the model.
-Further, while the model is trained to generate a single novel view conditioned on an existing view and a target camera pose, we demonstrate that this model can be successfully used to generate a sequence of plausible views, including final views with little or no overlap with the starting view.
-Fig. \ref{fig:teaser} shows the outputs of our model for several different starting views.
+Further, while the model is trained to generate a single novel view conditioned on an existing view and a target camera pose, we demonstrate that this model can generate a sequence of plausible views, including final views with little or no overlap with the starting view.
+Fig.\ \ref{fig:teaser} shows the outputs of our model for several different starting views, with two samples of plausible sets of views.